IP Readiness Assessment

 You can answer, with evidence:

-• What IP claims we can confidently stand behind today
+- What IP claims are safe to stand behind today

 Scope is locked before review.